-Salmonellosis is a bacterial infection caused by the Salmonella bacterium.
-It is a common cause of enteritis (inflammation of the intestines) with associated vomiting and diarrhea.
-Salmonella can affect a wide range of animals including humans, wild animals, domestic pets, farm animals, birds, fish, reptiles, and amphibians.
+Salmonellosis is a bacterial infection caused by the Salmonella bacterium which typically lives in the intestines and is shed via the feces.
+Salmonella is a common cause of enteritis (inflammation of the intestines) with associated vomiting and diarrhea.
+Infection occurs in a wide range of animals which includes humans, wild animals, cats, dogs, farm animals, birds, fish, reptiles, and amphibians.

 There are almost 2,000 serotypes of the genus Salmonella which live in the intestinal tracts of the infected host.
-Salmonella appears to be relatively uncommon in cats, however, it is of particular importance because it is a zoonotic disease, meaning one which can be passed from animals to humans.
+Salmonellosis is rare in cats; however, it is of particular importance because it is a zoonotic disease, which means one that cats can transmit to humans.

 The geographical distribution is worldwide.

-Salmonellosis causes a reddening of the intestinal mucosa as well as reddening of the mesenteric (membranous sheet attaching various organs to the body wall, especially the peritoneal fold attaching the intestine to the dorsal body wall) and the lymph nodes.
-At this point, the bacteria and or their toxin are either contained by the body’s own defenses or invades the bloodstream (bacteremia) and then onto other organs such as the liver and spleen.
+Salmonellosis causes a reddening of the intestinal mucosa, the mesenteric (membranous sheet attaching various organs to the body wall, especially the peritoneal fold attaching the intestine to the dorsal body wall) and the lymph nodes.
+At this point, the body’s defences either contain the bacteria and its toxins or it invades the bloodstream (bacteremia) and then onto other organs such as the liver and spleen.

 It can cause abortion in pregnant females.